dharshansri2007/execution-enforcer/README.md

 **Intelligence Logs — AI Adaptation Feed**

-The Adaptation Agent reads the failure cause, task difficulty, duration estimate, and the last 5 SQLite failure records.
+The Adaptation Agent reads the failure cause, task difficulty, duration estimate, and the last 5 Firestore failure records.
 It generates a named, personalized behavioral analysis — identifying patterns like consecutive EASY task failures or repeated same-hour abandonment — and recalculates time allocation for future directives accordingly.

 **G-Calendar Command**